zen-xu/ghostty/README.md

 easily discoverable in the [Config structure](https://github.com/mitchellh/ghostty/blob/main/src/config/Config.zig).
 The available keys are simply the keys verbatim, and their possible values are often documented in the comments.
-You also can search for the [public config files](https://github.com/search?q=path%3Aghostty%2Fconfig&type=code) of many ghostty users for examples and inspiration.
+You also can search for the [public config files](https://github.com/search?q=path%3Aghostty%2Fconfig&type=code) of many Ghostty users for examples and inspiration.

 #### Configuration Errors